MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMOSPassphrase.md

 Use this parameter to configure the policy.

 - `Enabled`: If you enable this policy, users can configure a password that meets the requirements you define.
-To enforce complexity requirements on the password, use `-PasswordComplexity Require`.​
+To enforce complexity requirements on the password, use `-PasswordComplexity Require`.

-- `Disabled` or `NotConfigured`: If you disable or don't configure this policy, the default length constraint of eight characters applies to OS drive passwords, and it doesn't check the password complexity.​
+- `Disabled` or `NotConfigured`: If you disable or don't configure this policy, the default length constraint of eight characters applies to OS drive passwords, and it doesn't check the password complexity.

 ```yaml
 Type: State